MightyHelper/ppyd-gol/reports/main.typ

 Following this, @pseudocode offers a step-by-step breakdown of the algorithm's key components and operations.
 The subsequent @parallel-analysis will explore strategies for parallelising said algorithm.
 @parallel-impl describes the parallel design and implementation of Game of Life.
 The tests conducted on the implementations are detailed in @exp-design, its results and their analysis are discussed in @performance.
 Finally, in @conclusion a conclusion is provide.
-In @appendix, detailed information regarding the initial state representation (@appendix-1) and instructions for compiling and executing the source code (@appendix-2) will be provided.
+In @appendix, detailed information regarding the initial state representation, instructions for compiling and executing the source code, and additional figures are provided.

 /* #to-verify[
   To evaluate the performance of our MPI implementation, a series of experiments on various parallel computing platforms, ranging from multicore CPUs to distributed memory clusters, were conducted.
 Scalability, load balancing, and overhead characteristics under different problem sizes and MPI configurations were analysed.
 The results demonstrate significant speed-up compared to the sequential version, highlighting the effectiveness of MPI in harnessing parallelism in Conway's Game of Life.